Gaurav-Wankhede/Heroic-AI-Based-Resume-Builder/README.md

 1. Fill in your personal information in the form sections
 2. Use AI suggestions to enhance your content
+3. Paste job descriptions to optimize your resume
-3. Preview your resume in real-time
+4. Preview your resume in real-time
-4. Download the final resume as a PDF
+5. Download the final resume as a PDF

 ## 🎯 Key Features Explained

 ### AI Content Generation
 - Smart suggestions for improving resume content
-- Context-aware recommendations
+- Context-aware recommendations based on job descriptions
 - Professional tone enhancement
+- Automatic skill matching with job requirements
+- Section-specific optimization (Summary, Experience, Projects, Skills)

+### Job Description Optimization
+- Paste job descriptions to optimize your resume
+- AI analysis of job requirements
+- Automatic content alignment with job needs
+- Smart skill recommendations based on job context
+- Real-time resume optimization suggestions

 ### Real-time Preview
 - Live preview of your resume as you type
 - Accurate representation of the final PDF output
 - Responsive design for all screen sizes
+- Section-by-section preview updates

 ### PDF Export
-- Professional PDF generation
+- Professional PDF generation with Arial/Helvetica font
 - Clickable links for contact information
+- Clean section dividers and consistent formatting
-- Consistent formatting and styling
+- Proper spacing and layout optimization
-- Multiple page support
+- Multiple page support with smart page breaks

 ### Data Persistence
 - Automatic saving to local storage
 - Resume data persistence across sessions
+- Job description storage for reference
 - No account required

 ## 🔧 Customization